John Hopoate: Boxing career

 "I'd cop it on the chin if I lost the fight fair and square, but there's no way I'll sit back if something illegal was done to me.
 It was a dog act by Hoppa.
 I can't do anything now for three months and I'm demanding Hoppa doesn't fight anybody else until he gives me a rematch."

 He fought Cliff Couser on 20 March 2009 and won the fight by technical knockout after Couser did not answer the bell for the fourth round.

 Hopoate fought Oliver McCall on 22 May 2009 for the International Boxing Association (IBA) Intercontinental heavyweight title in a fight which he lost by second-round technical knockout after being knocked down twice in the fight.

 He fought Bob Mirovic again on 23 July 2009, beating him on points after a gruelling 10-round match.

 Hopoate fought Colin Wilson on 10 October 2009, on the undercard of the David Tua and Shane Cameron fight.
 Hopoate started the fight well scoring a knock down in the third round, before Colin Wilson came back from the knock down to knock Hopoate down late in the same round.
 Wilson went on to win the fight knocking Hopoate out in the fourth round.

 Hopoate then fought Shane Cameron on 20 March 2010, losing the fight by disqualification in the second round after Hopoate wrestled with Cameron and tried throwing him to the ground more than he tried throwing punches.

 On 20 December 2018, Hopoate agreed to return to the ring to fight Cronulla player Paul Gallen with the match being scheduled for 9 February 2019.
 Hopoate was knocked out in the second round of the bout.
 He said afterwards "I got caught by a good punch and I can’t hide from that, I went to sleep and fell over".

+Professional boxing record

 Criminal charges

-In December 2010 Hopoate was charged with assault occasioning actual bodily harm and affray following an incident at the Trademark Hotel in Kings Cross where he worked.
+In December 2010, Hopoate was charged with assault occasioning actual bodily harm and affray following an incident at the Trademark Hotel in Kings Cross, New South Wales, where he worked.
 Hopoate was employed as a Responsible Service of Alcohol marshall and not for security.

-In August 2013 Hopoate pleaded guilty to intimidating a parking officer outside the Trademark Hotel in June 2013.
+In August 2013, Hopoate pleaded guilty to intimidating a parking officer outside the Trademark Hotel in June 2013.
 He was fined $400 over the incident.

-In May 2016 Hopoate was arrested and charged with common assault after an incident involving an employee of a Crows Nest supermarket.
+In May 2016, Hopoate was arrested and charged with common assault after an incident involving an employee of a Crows Nest supermarket.
 Hopoate subsequently pleaded guilty.
 He was sentenced to a $1500 fine and an 18-month good behaviour bond.

+In January 2025, Hopoate was charged by police after being caught driving with a disqualified licence.
+In May 2025, Hopoate avoided jail over the incident.